Senior Developer vs Lead Developer: Which One Do You Need?

 What Should You Look For in a Senior Developer?

-Senior devs need a strong balance of hard and soft skills to accomplish these responsibilities.
-The best candidates for senior devs should have verifiable skills such as:
+Senior devs need a strong balance of hard and soft skills to accomplish their responsibilities.
+The best candidates for senior devs should have verifiable soft, hard, and technical skills, which can be evaluated through a skills assessment

 Technical Requirements

-A senior developer doesn't necessarily need to be the very best programmer on your team.
-However, they do need to have strong programming skills as well as a deep understanding of software development as a process.
+A senior developer doesn't necessarily need to be your team's best programmer.
+However, they must have strong programming skills and a deep understanding of software development.
 Technical skills to look for in a senior developer include:

-• In-depth knowledge of important programming languages relevant to the project
+• In-depth knowledge of essential programming languages relevant to the project

 • Broad understanding of surrounding technologies